-Generally, the best low self-discharge batteries are made in Japan (the others are made in China), these are: Panasonic’s Eneloops, Duracell, Energizer and Sony.
+Generally, the best low self-discharge batteries are made in Japan (the others are made in China).
+These are Panasonic’s Eneloops, Duracell, Energizer, and Sony.
 The Eneloop Pro batteries from Panasonic definitely hold their charge the longest, and they are my top recommendation.
 I do not recommend the Energizer or Duracell rechargeable batteries — these name brands seem to produce inferior rechargeables, perhaps to protect their sales of alkaline batteries.

 Eneloop Rechargeable Batteries by Panasonic

 Better designed than other rechargeables, Eneloop batteries have become a best-selling battery.
 Eneloops can be recharged up to 2100 times, and they will retain their charged capacity even after years of storage.
 After 6 months, they retain 90% of their charge.
-After five years, they retain 70% of their charge (when stored at 20 degree Celsius).
+After five years, they retain 70% of their charge (when stored at 20 degrees Celsius).
 Panasonic recommends keeping the batteries in a cool location to maximize charge retention.